the-neuro-catalyst/the-neuro-catalyst/knowledge-base/what-is-the-state.md

 Kisses 😘

-P.S.
+> P.S.
 If anyone is skilled at editing, please help refine this text.
 When I asked AI to rephrase it, it distorted the meaning, diluted the tone, and rearranged words—making me sound like a terrorist every time I read the output.
 I don't hold a grudge 🤣, as the AI performed according to its design: protecting the existing system's ignorance and lack of understanding. 😏 Whoever helped build it can read this for themselves...
 I forgive you...
 I just no longer grant second chances...
 Repetitive mistakes are exhausting. 😒

+---

+*Jakkraphop Pengchan*

+*Founder / The Neuro-Catalyst*